Composition Games for Distributed Systems: the EU Grant games: Abstract

 \section{Abstract}

-In the past, multi-agent systems and networks were designed by some central manufacturer and/or owner.
-However, increasingly, more modern systems are composed of components, each owned by a different owner.
-Moreover, such systems are formed rather distributively, by people teaming up to pool their resources together.
-For example, many Peer to Peer (P2P) networks are composed of nodes belonging to different persons, who would like to gain by cooperation.

-In this paper, we consider ways by which people make distributed decisions regarding this composition of such systems, attempting to realize high values.
-We concentrate on settings in which an agent can increase its utility by connecting to other nodes.
-However, the agent must also pay a cost that increases with the size of the system.
+We analyze ways by which people decompose into groups in distributed systems.
+We are interested in systems in which an agent can increase its utility by connecting to other agents, but must also pay a cost that increases with the size of the system.
 The right balance is achieved by the right size group of agents.

-We address this issue using game theory, and refer to games in such settings as European Union grant games (based on the competition for the commission's grants) .
-For such a game, we study its price of anarchy (and also the strong price of anarchy) -- the ratio between the average (over the system's components) value of the optimal possible system, and the average value for the system formed in the worst equilibrium.
-We formulate and analyze three intuitive (and real life) games and show how simple changes in the protocol can improve the price of anarchy drastically.
+We formulate and analyze three intuitive and realistic games and show how simple changes in the protocol can drastically improve the price of anarchy of these games.
 In particular, we identify two important properties for a low price of anarchy: agreement in joining the system, and the possibility of appealing a rejection from a system.
 We show that the latter property is especially important if there are some pre-existing constraints regarding who may collaborate (or communicate) with whom.